Generator

 ]

-// We'll see how to handle nested or sub-routes in the "full-example" section
+// We'll see how to handle nested routes and resources in upcoming sections

 }